west757/PayLES/README.md

 short-term:
-- add in rows from budget template into budget from settings
 - update pay active and drill pay in config
 - account for specific pays
 - total tsp deduction per year and contribution limits, max tsp percentage